Home Search Index of men A-Z

 In possession of two Good Conduct badges.

-Former service in the 13th Light Dragoons allowed to reckon towards pension, etc., - by War Office Authority, dated the 23rd of February 1859.
+His former service in the 13th Light Dragoons was allowed to reckon towards his pension etc., by War Office Authority, dated 23rd of February 1859.

 Confined, tried by a Regimental Court-martial and reduced to Private on the 25th of September 1875: